fe-data/fe-docs/docs/getting-started/overview.rst

 #.
 If you are happy with the results, you should remove all orders and tickets via the contextmenu in the
    :doc:`events menu <../usage/events>` and uncheck :guilabel:`Test payments` in the `Basics tab <../usage/events.html#basics-tab>`_ of the event.
 #.
 Your event is now live.
 #.
-If you have a sports event, you can switch on the :guilabel:`Tracking` in the `Basics tab <../usage/events.html#basics-tab>`_ of the event and configure the other tracking fields
+If you have a sports event, you can switch on the :guilabel:`Tracking` in the `Basics tab <../usage/events.html#basics-tab>`_ of the event and configure the other tracking fields.
-   and optionally use :doc:`Firebase <../advanced/firebase>` for realtime track updates and realtime messages from the event organization.

 Don't
 -----